AgentT30/documentation/docs/development/how-to-start.md

 Then you can build by running `grunt`.

-To build a proper *config.php* file and populate database you can run installation.
+To build a proper _config.php_ file and populate database you can run installation.
 Open `http(s)://{YOUR_CRM_URL}/install` location in the browser.
 It's assumed that your webserver is properly [configured](../administration/server-configuration.md).

-Note: Some dependencies require php extensions that you might don't have installed.
-You can skip these requirements by installing with a flag *--ignore-platform-reqs*: `composer install --ignore-platform-reqs`.
+Note: Some dependencies require php extensions that you might not have installed.
+You can skip these requirements by installing with a flag _--ignore-platform-reqs_: `composer install --ignore-platform-reqs`.

 ### Building